Whitcomb L. Judson: Zipper

 In 1913, the zipper was improved by the Swedish-American engineer, Gideon Sundback, and also by Catharina Kuhn-Moos of Europe.
 Sundback successfully redesigned Judson's fastener into a more streamlined and reliable form called "Talon."
 Automatic Hook and Eye Company then changed its name to the Hookless Fastener Company.
 In 1937 the Hookless Fastener Company became Talon, Inc.

 In 1918, a textile company manufactured flying suits for the United States Navy with this fastener.
 Judson's company received an order for thousands of their "clasp-locker" fasteners.
 Soon thereafter they appeared on gloves and tobacco pouches.
 The B. F. Goodrich company in 1923 installed these fasteners in their rubber galoshes, calling the new design "Zippers."
 This then became the name of the fastener itself.
 The design of the fastener today is much like Sundback's improvement of Judson's "clasp-locker."

 Personal life

 Judson married his wife, Annie Martin, in 1874.
 They had three children: Jane, Gertrude, and Rossland.
 Rossland became vice-president of Continental Motor Manufacturing Company, which developed the first automobile hydraulic system co-innovated by Judson.

 Later life

 Judson lived in New York City for the later part of his life.
 He moved in 1906 to Muskegon, Michigan.
 There he died at the age of 63 on December 7, 1909.
+The cause of death was stomach cancer.